bluefeet/o-js/doc/Attributes.md

-# o.Attribute
+# Attributes

-Attributes provide the majority of the features provided by o.js.
+The `o.Attribute` class provide the majority of the features provided by o.js.
 Attributes manage a single value of an object by providing validation, filtering, access restriction, argument handling, and a host of other features.

 ```js
 var date = new o.Attribute({